 Contributions.
 Contribution provisions are established by General Statutes 120-4.19 and 120-4.20 and may be amended only by the North Carolina General Assembly.
 Plan members are required to contribute 7% of their annual pay.
 The contribution rate for the State is set each year by the North Carolina General Assembly in the Appropriations Act based on the actuarially determined rate recommended by the consulting actuary.
 The annual contributions by the State in a given year when combined with the LRS assets in the pension accumulation fund at the beginning of the year may not be less than the projected retirement allowances and other expected benefits to be paid during that year.
-For the fiscal year ended June 30, 2020, the State's contractually required contribution was 26.46% of covered payroll.
-This was equal to the actuarially determined contribution.
-This amount, combined with member contributions and investment income, funds the benefits earned by plan members during the year, a payment to reduce the net pension liability and administrative expenses.
+For the fiscal year ended June 30, 2020, the State's contractually required contributions and investment income, funds the benefits earned by plan members during the year, a payment to reduce the net pension liability and administrative expenses.
 Actual contributions are reported in Section F of this note.